ros-industrial/industrial_ci/doc/index.rst

 If your Docker image is missing any of the above libraries, then you can still pass their name by `ADDITIONAL_DEBS` (see `variables section <./index.rst#optional-environment-variables>`_).

+Some more notes:
-Note-1.
-This disables the handling of `ROS_REPOSITORY_PATH` and `ROS_DISTRO` as ROS needs already to be installed in the image.
+- Specifying Docker image disables the handling of `ROS_REPO` (and non-recommended `ROS_REPOSITORY_PATH`), and `ROS_DISTRO` as ROS needs to be installed in the image.

-Note-2.
-For some images, `ROS_DISTRO` variable still needs to be set.
+- For some images, `ROS_DISTRO` variable still needs to be set.
 This holds for `ROS official Docker images <https://hub.docker.com/_/ros/>`_ as of Sept.
 2017.
+- Some common credentials such as `.docker`, `.ssh`, `.subversion` are passed from CI native platform to Docker container.

 Pass custom variables to Docker
 -------------------------------